Global Productivity Rankings Announced

 Global productivity champions revealed.

 The FCT tool is a simple yet powerful way to measure productivity, find and address gaps in processes, and deliver return on investment that has real financial impact.
-Companies that reap higher margins, faster, rise to the top of the ranking.
+Companies that reap higher margins faster rise to the top of the ranking.

 The Financial Cycle Time tool is a trademark of Percipient Partners LLP and the brainchild of Joe Perfetti, Duke Corporate Education faculty, a lecturer at the University of Maryland, College Park and adjunct professor of law at Georgetown University and Michael Cichello, a finance professor at the McDonough School of Business at Georgetown University.